Spot the Sparkle: How to Tell If It Is Cubic Zirconia or Diamond

 3. Fog Test

-Breathe warm air onto the gemstone’s surface and see how long it takes for the fog to fade.
-If the fog disappears immediately, the gemstone is likely a diamond.
-If the fog lasts for over 30 seconds, it is likely cubic zirconia.
+Did you know that diamonds are known for their exceptional heat-conducting ability, which allows them to disperse heat almost instantly?
+You can try a simple fog test by breathing warm air onto the gemstone’s surface and observing how long the mist remains.
+If the fog disappears almost immediately, the gemstone is likely a diamond.
+If it lingers longer, it is likely cubic zirconia.

 4. Sink Test